5GCity/5GCity-monitoring/README.md

 - _cd mon_
 - _tar xvfz `<pathBuild>`/5GCity-monitoring/target/tar/MONITORING-`<DATE>`.tar_

 b.
+(Optional) The file _`<pathRun>`/config\.properties_ contains the default values for the ports used to run grafana(33000), prometheus(39090) and frontend application(38080)

+If you want to use ports'values different from default, please edit this file before to proceed with step c.

+c.
 Run the install.sh script with parameter _`<IPAddressTarget>`_ = Management IP address of the your's test-bed target

 - _./install.sh `<IPAddressTarget>`_

-c.
+d.
 Run command  docker-compose up  in background

 - _docker-compose up -d_